 For more information on how to remove negative bias when discussing addiction, please visit Words Matter – Terms to Use and Avoid When Talking About Addiction.

 Section 1262 of the Consolidated Appropriations Act, 2023 (also known as Omnibus bill), removes the federal requirement for practitioners to submit a Notice of Intent (have a waiver) to prescribe medications, like buprenorphine, for the treatment of opioid use disorder (OUD).
 With this provision, and effective immediately, SAMHSA will no longer be accepting NOIs (waiver applications).

 All practitioners who have a current DEA registration that includes Schedule III authority, may now prescribe buprenorphine for Opioid Use Disorder in their practice if permitted by applicable state law.
-SAMHSA and DEA are actively working on implementation of a separate provision of the Omnibus related to training requirements for DEA registration that becomes effective in June 2023.
-Please continue to check this webpage for further updates and guidance.
+SAMHSA and DEA established training requirements effective June 27th, 2023.
+Please see more information in the next panel below.

 Effective June 27, 2023, the DEA requires all registered prescribers to have completed eight (8) hours of training focused on the treatment and management of patients with opioid or substance use disorders by their next registration date (initial or renewing).

 Practitioners are not required to verify they have completed training until their registration is due for renewal.